-Garden residues and leaves will soon require disposal, so why not convert these waste products into homemade soil conditioner?
+Garden residues and leaves will soon require disposal, so why not convert these waste products into homemade soil conditioners?

 Here’s the secret to quick one-step composting.
 Sprinkle plant food on each layer of residue when added to the pile, and soak the fertilizer in thoroughly.

-The soil micro-organisms or bacteria which help to break down the raw, fibrous residues and though microscopic, the billions of them require appreciable quantities of plant food.
+The soil micro-organisms or bacteria help to break down the raw, fibrous residues, and though microscopic, the billions of them require appreciable quantities of plant food.

-Many of us use bagged potting soil, but for those who want to make your own mix… lay away a supply of potting and grass seed flat soil now while the ingredients are dry and unfrozen.
+Many of us use bagged potting soil, but for those who want to make their own mix… layaway a supply of potting and grass seed flat soil now while the ingredients are dry and unfrozen.

 Spring Feed With Fall Fertilization